 Extreme Fear in Dogs: A Deep-Dive Distance Learning Course

-Pre-enrollment for the Extreme Fear in Dogs distance learning course is available now.
+The Extreme Fear in Dogs distance learning course is available now.
 Professionals and non-pros welcome!
 Private dog owners welcome!
-Including anyone working with or living with one or more fearful dogs: Canine Behavior Consultants, Dog Trainers, Veterinary Staff, Rescue, Sanctuary, and Shelter Staff, Fosterers, & other Volunteers, Dog Groomers, Dog Daycare Owners, Boarders, or Sitters, Pet Store Staff, Animal Welfare & Protection Organizations, Post Office, UPS, FedEx, & other Delivery Pros, Animal Control Officers, Police Officers, Dog Owners and their Family and Friends.
+Including anyone working with or living with one or more fearful dogs: Canine Behavior Consultants, Dog Trainers, Veterinary Staff, Rescue, Sanctuary, and Shelter Staff, Fosterers, & other Volunteers, Dog Groomers, Dog Daycare Owners, Boarders or Sitters, Pet Store Staff, Animal Welfare & Protection Organizations, Post Office, UPS, FedEx, & other Delivery Pros, Animal Control Officers, Police Officers, Dog Owners and their Family and Friends.

-In addition to the webinar course, we will deep-dive into TFDP-recommended practices together in the private Extreme Fear in Dogs facebook group.
+In addition to the webinar course, we will discuss best practices together in the private Extreme Fear in Dogs facebook group.
 This course includes, both in the webinar and in the private Facebook group, specific step-by-step instructions for working with feral and other fearful dogs .
 The course is based on and presents a strong anti-aversives philosophy of fearful dog work.

 The course is self-paced.
-It will be a limited-time offering, but you work at your own pace and may complete it anytime between January 18 and June 30, 2020.
+You work at your own pace and may complete it anytime before June 30, 2020.

-To earn additional distinction and pro "certified" status, participants must also: 1/ Sign a Code of Conduct statement agreeing to maintain the standards of the program; 2/ Be a KPA-CTP, CTC, PCBC, CBCC-KA, CDBC, or equivalent anti-aversives professional; 3/ Pass additional coursework including video submissions and written sample BMPs.
+To earn additional distinction and pro "certified" status, participants must also: 1/ Be a KPA-CTP, CTC, PCBC, CBCC-KA, CDBC, or equivalent anti-aversives professional; 2/ Pass additional coursework including video submissions and written work at 80% minimum.
+Due to increased demand, we now selectively offer an Associate certification track.*Click here to read the update on these opportunities)

 For Behavior Consultants and Dog Trainers, CEUs are available for graduates as follows: KPA, 16 CEUs.
 CCPDT, 8 CEUs.
-IAABC, 22 CEUs.
-For these professionals, homework will be involved.
+IAABC, 22 CEUs, PPAB, 18 CEUs.
+For these professionals, homework will be required.

 Price: $299, or $350 if seeking "certified"* designation .

-If you have difficulty registering via the options above, you may register manually via PayPal by sending the fee, along with your name, email address, facebook user ID, and list of any pertinent certifications you have, to
+If you have difficulty registering via the options above, you may register manually via PayPal by sending the fee, along with your name, email address, and list of any pertinent certifications you have, to

-The Extreme Fear in Dogs course offers a comprehensive approach to helping fearful dogs, including feral dogs in captivity, puppy mill survivors, and others.
+The Extreme Fear in Dogs course offers a comprehensive program for helping fearful dogs, including feral dogs in captivity, puppy mill survivors, and others.
 We’ll cover the anti-aversives philosophy that underlies the program, as well as theory and praxis that comprise best practices for working or living with this population of dogs.

 The Extreme Fear in Dogs course includes: